 If you book Rivenridge overnight for a party of four or more then we do not allow another fishing party.
 Of course you may see a Rivenridge owner or Angler's Lane associate doing maintenance there or traversing the property, but such sightings are rare.
 We have one downstream neighbor who could be fishing at the junction.
 If you see anybody fishing on property who does not have written permission, contact us immediately: 434-385-0200.
 If you book for DAY passes with fewer than four rods, then we may place another rod on the stream with consent of our overnight guest(s) who have first choice of where to fish.6.
 How clean can we expect the lodge to be upon arrival?
 In the spectrum between the Ritz and a fishing shack where is Rivenridge?

 By far the most difficult question.
 While we have a cleaning service, Rivenridge is clearly a mountain cabin.
 Years ago it was "The Clubhouse," a men's only retreat where owners and friends escaped to fish and enjoy Amherst county moonshine.
 We clean the lodge the day before your arrival but by its nature you may encounter small bugs or wildlife which you would expect in the mountains, so please don't freak out.
-In early spring we have a week or so of lady bugs.
+In early spring and sometimes in the fall we have a week or so of lady bugs.
 Almost any time you may see an occasional ant or similar under the bed, usually deceased.
 We vacuum and clean it before your arrival but as a mountain cabin it will not be perfectly void of any sign of life.
 It is not for big-city folks who have never stayed in a mountain cabin and really don't want to fish.
 Think of it as a mountain men's club recently just opened to ladies and you should be ok.7.
 How should we leave the lodge?
 What about linens, towels etc?